young917/HyRec/README.md

 - - -

-## Trained Model
+## Pre-trained Model

 You can download best-performing models by downloading `Model/saved_model.tar.gz` through git LFS.
-The configures of these trained models are as follows:
+The configurations of these trained models are as follows:

 * Fitting to Real-world Hypergraphs